Hi, Mark Davis from WBAP, Dallas, Fort Worth, Texas.

 If we're talking about towns, if we're talking about towns, let's reach out to the good people of Richmond, Virginia.

-Because first of all, the NCAA college basketball tournament, even as jacked up as it is now where they stick eight extra teams in there or whatever, uh like sixty-four is not enough, uh is the greatest championship in all of sports.
+Because first of all, the NCAA college basketball tournament, even as jacked up as it is now, where they stick eight extra teams in there or whatever, like 64 is not enough, is the greatest championship in all of sports.

 How do you not love that?